Punjab CM Bhagwant Mann, wife Dr Gurpreet blessed with daughter

 “God has given the gift of a daughter.
 Both mother and the child are healthy,” Mann shared in a message in Punjabi on X.

 Dr Gurpreet Kaur was admitted to Fortis Hospital in Mohali on Wednesday.
-Mann arrived at the hospital on Thursday morning and left around 12.15pm.
+Mann arrived at the hospital on Thursday morning.

 Mann had married Dr Gurpreet Kaur on July 6, 2022, in Chandigarh, four months after taking oath as the chief minister of Punjab on March 16, 2022.